 When opening a program for the first time, as shown in Azure Academy’s video at 3:08, you’ll notice that when a user logs into a session for the first time, the first program takes longer to open.
 As the Azure Academy’s test subscription only had very limited resources, it took over a minute for Visual Studio Code to open.
 After that though, barely any distracting levels of lag or delay were noticeable.

 As to be expected with a remote desktop solution, the speed of user actions is sometimes a little slower than normal.
-This appears to depend on two things: a) how “beefy” the VMs are, and b) on how far away the WVD machines are from the user (e.g. accessing US West coast based machines from Europe will be slower than accessing EU based machines from the EU because of network latency).
+This appears to depend on two things: a) how “beefy” the VMs are, and b) on how far away the AVD machines are from the user (e.g. accessing US West coast based machines from Europe will be slower than accessing EU based machines from the EU because of network latency).

 It might be useful to consult Microsoft’s experience simulator to find the right balance for yourself.

-We certainly get the impression that Windows Virtual Desktop will become a popular tool for many workers.
+We certainly get the impression that Azure Virtual Desktop will become a popular tool for many workers.
 Microsoft have really managed to carve out a very feature rich service here: Multi-session Windows 10 is available on all kinds of hardware, like iOS and Android devices, while management is more simple and scaling the service is easy.

 But some compulsory features are still missing, that’s for sure.

 Most tutorials fail to mention one key aspect of many workers daily duties – printing.
 What if the user wants to print off an important invoice, or if HR needs to print off a CV for an upcoming job interview?